hakimel/reveal.js/dapps.md

 - [Byzantine failures](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance)
   * random, spurious faults => `2F + 1`
   * malicious, intelligent attacks => `3F + 1`

+--

+## Bitcoin node

+##### Minimum requirements

+- Desktop or laptop (Windows, Mac OS X, or Linux)
+- 125 GB of HDD space, 2 GB RAM
+- Broadband Internet with upload &ge; 400 Kbps (50 KB/s)
+  * Unmetered connection, or high upload limits, respect upload limits
+  * +100 GB IBD
+  * &asymp; 20 gigabytes download a month
+  * +200 GB upload a month
+- +6 hours a day with full node running
+- +8 connections and active sync peers

+--

+## Bitcoin node

+> Most ordinary folks should **NOT** be running a full node.
+> We need full nodes that are always on, have more than 8 connections
+> *(if you have only 8 then you are part of the problem, not part of the solution)*,
+> and have a high-bandwidth connection to the Internet.

+Gavin Andresen, Bitcoin Foundation’s Chief Scientist, in [Reddit post](http://www.reddit.com/r/Bitcoin/comments/1scd4z/im_running_a_full_node_and_so_should_you/cdw3lrh?context=3)

 ---